 What are the consequences of drought?

 Persistent droughts deprive millions of people of their livelihoods.
 Harvests fail, and supplies are quickly used up in many places.
 Crop losses plunge people into double misery.
-On the one hand, families can no longer live off their own produce; on the other, food prices skyrocket due to the shortage.
+On the one hand, families can no longer live off their produce; on the other, food prices skyrocket due to the shortage.
 People living in poverty cannot pay these prices and have to suffer from hunger.
-Water shortages also exacerbate the potential for unrest and fighting over the scarce resource, especially in politically unstable countries.
-Conflicts and precarious living situations lead to people having to flee to other regions or countries.
+Water shortages also exacerbate the potential for unrest and fighting over this scarce resource, especially in politically unstable countries.
+Conflicts and precarious living situations lead to people fleeing to other regions or countries.